yanglangyuan/yanglangyuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🎊 Welcome to my website!

 I am currently a M.Sc. student majoring in Electronic Science and Technology at Southern University of Science and Technology(SUSTech, China) under the supervison of [Prof. Yiming (Kevin) Rong](https://faculty.sustech.edu.cn/rongym/en/) and [Prof. Yongsheng Ma](https://faculty.sustech.edu.cn/mays/en/).
-I am a detail oriented M.Sc. student interested in **Intelligent Manufacturing Systems**, **​Individual Product Customization**, **Customer-to-Manufacturer(C2M) Model**, **Additive Manufacturing(3D printing)**, and **Digital Twin**.
+I am a detail oriented M.Sc. student interested in **Intelligent Manufacturing Systems**, **​Individual Product Customization**, **Customer-to-Manufacturer(C2M) Model**,**Cloud Compution**, and **Digital Twin**.
 I love to collaborate and work with different people on multi-disciplinary projects.
 And from extensive course work, I have built up a solid background in embedded systems and dynamic modeling. ​

 I received my Bachelor’s degree from SUSTech, in 2019 with my major in Mechanical Engineering.
 During this period, I worked on the fuel cell system design and control for drones in Shenzhen Key Laboratory of Hydrogen Energy with [Prof. Haijiang Wang](https://faculty.sustech.edu.cn/wanghj/en/).